XJF2332/GOT-OCR-2-GUI/README-en.md

 ## Latest Development Progress

-- [x] Preliminary implementation of PDF export feature
+- [x] Preliminary implementation of PDF export functionality
-- [x] Fixed rendering issues with `LaTeX` in PDFs
+- [x] Fixed LaTeX rendering issues in PDFs
-- [x] Set the language using the `.json` files in `Locales`
+- [x] Implemented functionality to set language using `.json` files
-- [x] Write a script to manage language configuration files
+- [x] Wrote a script to manage language configuration files
-- [x] Turn file path constructing method into `os.path.join` instead of formatted string
+- [x] Changed file path construction method from formatted strings to `os.path.join`
-- [x] A script for batch rendering
+- [x] Batch rendering script
-- [x] PDF OCR support, it will generate PDF Files for single images
+- [x] PDF processing, split into single-page PNGs first, then batch render to generate PDFs for each page
-- [x] Make auto-renderer into GUI
+- [x] Integrated batch renderer into GUI
-- [x] More configurable options
+- [x] More configuration options
+- [ ] Refactor PDF to image script
-- [ ] Merge PDF files into one
+- [ ] Create an `alpha` branch, put all unfinished tasks into this branch
-- [ ] HTML to .docx
+- [ ] HTML to Word conversion functionality, retaining editable formulas

 ## How to use